Frequently Asked Questions

 - While the MPI goes well beyond a headcount ratio to include the intensity of poverty, it does not measure inequality among the poor, although a separate measure of inequality has been published since 2019 (variance of individual deprivation scores of poor people).
 Also, decompositions by groups can be used to reveal group-based inequalities.

-This year, we are releasing changes over time estimates for 75 countries with suitable surveys.
-These estimates are presented in Table 2 of the 2020 MPI publication.
-This table presents harmonized estimates and it allows for a strict comparison across time.
+This year, we are releasing changes over time estimates for 80 countries with suitable surveys of which 28 countries have data for three time periods.
+These estimates are presented in Table 2 of the 2021 MPI publication.
+This table presents harmonized estimates and it allows for a strict comparison across time within a country.
 The harmonization process aligns the indicator definitions, meaning that, where necessary, this process re-creates the indicators in the global MPI so that they are using exactly the same information and deprivation cutoffs in both years.
 For instance, if a survey in one year collects nutrition information from children under 5 years and for women aged 15–49 years and in the other year it collects nutrition information from children under 5 years only, the harmonized computations will only use information from children under 5 in both years, the common denominator, so that any change in the nutrition indicator is due to a change in the nutritional status of children rather than the inclusion of a group of women who may tend to be more (or less) undernourished.

-The effects of shocks are difficult to capture in any poverty measure.
-Because the standard survey data used to estimate the global measure are collected in differing intervals, the ability to detect changes depends upon the frequency of available data.
-The MPI will reflect the impacts of shocks as far as these cause children to leave primary education or to become malnourished, or lose adequate housing, for example.
-If more frequent data are available at the country or local level, this can be used to seek to capture the effects of larger scale economic and other shocks.
+Because the standard survey data used to estimate the global MPI measure are collected in differing intervals, the ability to detect changes depends upon the frequency of available data.
+The MPI will reflect the impacts of shocks as far as these cause children to leave primary education or to become undernourished, or lose adequate housing, for example.
+If more frequent data are available at the country level, this can be used to seek to capture the effects of larger scale economic and other shocks.

 Yes.
 The global MPI estimates are constrained by need for comparability.
 National teams should use the indicators and weights that are more relevant to the country context.
 At the country level, the multidimensional poverty approach to assessing household deprivations can be tailored using country-specific data and indicators to provide a richer and more representative picture of poverty.